 - Yummy natural taste with no added colours or flavours

 - It has added sugar at around 14g per 100g serving

 - The peanut butter is quite expensive compared to others in the list

 Our Rating: 4.8/5

-Just as the name suggests, Marmite Crunchy Peanut butter adds a nice crunchy and munchy addition to your dish.
+Just as the name suggests, Marmite Crunchy Peanut butter brings a nice crunchy and munchy addition to your dish.
 You can use it in a wide variety of dishes that include your snacks, cookies, toast, porridge and pastry.
 The product is made from peanut oil to ensure that it remains as natural as possible.
 This may cause it to separate a little.
-Therefore, you may need to stir it after it sits for a little while.
+Therefore, you may need to stir it if it has been sitting for a little while.

 The product does not have added oils or sugars, which makes it a vegetarian-friendly product.
 However, it is blended with a yeast extract to give it a unique flavour that is somewhat bold.
 Marmite Crunchy Peanut Butter contains 45g of calories and just 5g of sugar content in 100g serving.
 The product is also rich in Vitamin B and proteins.